+A second copy of this lens shows similar inconsistent performance.
 Both this camera and the lens (via the dock) can be focus calibrated, but you cannot calibrate for inconsistency.

 With some inconsistency showing in tripod-based One Shot mode AF and with AF being only moderately fast, I was not expecting great performance from this lens in AI Servo AF mode.
 I was, however, pleasantly surprised that this lens delivered much better results than I expected.
 I spent a day at the track, capturing close to 1,000 photos of runners in action with the 1D X and 5D III behind the lens.
 While not all photos were in sharp focus (no lens performs with 100% accuracy under these conditions – at least not with me behind it), it is likely that a higher percentage were accurately focused than in my One Shot AF mode testing.
 The fastest and closest action, as expected, proved most challenging to this lens.